niranjan-85/Blizzard/README.md

-# Blizzad :- Node-Express Weather Application
+# Blizzard :- Node-Express Weather Application

 This application makes use of the Geolocation API (client-side) and returns the latitude and the longitude of the user by using their IP address.